ShinKenDo Dojos are a pragmatic self defence Martial Arts club.

 Forms such as Kickboxing, MMA, BJJ and most sporting fighting systems lies in the fact it has a life expectancy.

 Gone are techniques that rely on strength and speed when the human body approaches older age.
+Numerous Masters would argue that training in combat orientated forms result in a detrimental to health at a later stage is life.

 95% of Martial Arts systems refer to themselves as self defence but actually this is quite often mistaken.